 Never Events are incidents that require investigation under the Serious Incident Framework.
-Never events are defined as serious incidents that are preventable because guidance or safety recommendations are available nationally that should have been implemented by all healthcare providers.
-Across Derbyshire there have been 11 never events reported within 2018/19, all of which have been thoroughly investigated by the Providers, and signed off by the relevant CCG Chair and Chief Nurse Officer.
+Never Events are defined as Serious Incidents that are preventable because guidance or safety recommendations are available nationally that should have been implemented by all healthcare providers.
+Across Derbyshire there have been four Never Events reported within 2017/18, all of which have been thoroughly investigated by the Provider, and signed off by the relevant CCG Chair and Chief Nurse Officer.

-Organisation Туре Total University Hospitals of Derby and Burton NHS Foundation Trust Wrong site surgery 4 Wrong route administration of medication 1 Retained foreign object post-procedure 1 Unintentional connection of a patient requiring oxygen to an air flowmeter 3 Chesterfield Royal Hospital NHS Retained foreign object post-procedure 1 Foundation Trust Wrong site surgery 1 Derbyshire Community Health Services Foundation Trust None reported 0
+Organisation Туре Total University Hospitals of Derby and Burton NHS Foundation Trust Wrong site surgery 4 Wrong route administration of medication 1 Retained foreign object post-procedure 1 Unintentional connection of a patient requiring oxygen to an air flowmeter 3 Chesterfield Royal Hospital NHS Foundation Trust Retained foreign object post-procedure 1 Wrong site surgery 1 Derbyshire Community Health Services Foundation Trust None reported 0